 Welcome to London Met

 We offer most of our undergraduate and postgraduate degrees on both a full-time and part-time basis, and we’re committed to providing you with the best possible support and resources.
-London Metropolitan University is the highest ranked university in the UK founded in or after the year 2000, according to the Times Higher Education Young University Rankings published in 2017.
+95% of London Met graduates are in work or further study within six months of graduation according to the most recent Destinations of Leavers from Higher Education survey.

 Dedicated to employability

 We take pride in helping our students reach their goals and succeed in their careers.
 We maintain strong industry links to ensure you gain vital experience while you learn, with courses carefully crafted to incorporate new and emerging industry trends and practice.
 All of our undergraduate courses include some form of work-related learning, such as a placement, client project or on-campus work experience, and many courses are accredited by professional bodies.

 Vibrant and diverse